peterclifton/movshrink/README.md

 ### License

 > movshrink
+>
 > Copyright (c) 2025 Peter Clifton
+>
-> Movshrink is an Open Source project and it is licensed
+> movshrink is an Open Source project and it is licensed
 > under the GNU Public License v3 (GPLv3)
 > See the full [LICENSE](LICENSE) here